 Honda Motor Co., Ltd.: Please contact the Portnoy Law Firm to recover your losses; April 3, 2023 deadline

-LOS ANGELES, March 09, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Honda Motor Co., Ltd. (NYSE: HMC) investors that a lawsuit filed on behalf of investors that purchased Honda (NYSE: HMC) securities between June 20, 2018 and September 28, 2022, both dates inclusive (the "Class Period").
+LOS ANGELES, March 09, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Honda Motor Co., Ltd. HMC investors that a lawsuit filed on behalf of investors that purchased Honda HMC securities between June 20, 2018 and September 28, 2022, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.